-Supervisors: Professor Slobodan Djordjevic and Dr Albert Chen
+Supervisors: Professor Slobodan Djordjevic and Professor Albert Chen

 Jess is a PhD student on the WISE CDT programme, and is currently completing her research at the University of Exeter.
 Prior to joining WISE, Jess graduated from Cardiff University with a BSc (Hons) in Marine Geography.
 Her final year dissertation was etitled: ‘A comparison of the UK December 2013 – February 2014 storm characteristics’.
 Jess then went on to complete an MSc in Water Engineering at the University of Exeter.
 Her Master’s dissertation was entitled ‘The use of the WCA2D model to analyse the current and future Pluvial flood risk to the London catchment of Wallington.’

 Currently in her second year, Jess is working with Prof Slobodan Djordjevic alongside the ENRICH (Enhancing Resilience to future Hydro-meteorological extremes in the Mun river basin in Northeast of Thailand) research project.